- Microcurrent facials use electrodes to pass a mild electric current through muscles in the face.

 Microcurrent machines are a non-invasive, low-risk way to fight aging and take preventative steps towards maintaining your youthful looks.
 Plus, the treatment itself is relaxing, unlike other cosmetic procedures – some people even liken it to getting a massage or going to a spa.

 However, you may not have the time or patience for consumer devices, or maybe you want more substantial results that can’t be achieved at home.
-If you’d like to consult a professional about microcurrent treatments or explore alternatives to facials, use Zwivel’s directory to find a qualified cosmetic doctor in your area.
+If you’d like to consult a professional about microcurrent treatments or explore alternatives to facials, meet our medical review team and get online consultation to proceed with the next steps.